jj5/kickass-crypto/README.md

 When I name things which are secret I make sure the name contains the string "pass" (as in "password", "passwd", and "passphrase", or even, at a stretch, "passport") or "secret".
-In my general purpose logging facilities (which aren't included in this library) I scrub and redact anything with a name that matches prior to logging diagnostic data.
+In my general purpose logging facilities (which aren't included in this library) I scrub and redact anything with a name that matches (case-insensitive) prior to logging diagnostic data.
 I encourage you to adopt this practice.

-In this library if a variable or constant might contain sensitive data it will be named with either "pass" or "secret" as a substring in the name. **_Don't write sensitive data into logs._**
+In this library if a variable or constant might contain sensitive data it will be named with either "pass" or "secret" as a substring in the name.

+**_Don't write sensitive data into logs._**

+**_Do put either 'pass' or 'secret' in the name of sensitive variables, fields, or constants._**

 ## Configuration settings